A Bicycle Helmet

 Does my child really need one?

 The simple answer is yes.
 Laws now require helmets in many areas.
-That is because medical research shows that a bicycle helmet can prevent up to 85% of cyclists' head injuries.
-Nearly 700 bicycle riders are killed in the U.S. every year, almost all in collisions with cars, and 75% of them die of head injuries.
+That is because medical research shows that a bicycle helmet can prevent most cyclist head injuries.
+More than 800 bicycle riders are killed in the U.S. every year, almost all in collisions with cars, and 75% of them die of head injuries.
 Many thousands more suffer less severe but still debilitating injuries that are far worse than the physical pain of scraped skin or even broken bones.
 Your child can suffer permanent personality changes and learning disabilities from a brain injury, and both of you will be aware of what they have lost.
 Common long-term effects include concentration difficulties, aggressiveness, headaches and balance problems.
 Imagine a parent's anguish if this happens to their child.

 What will it cost?